1. Personal Information and its importance

 - our insurers, insurance underwriters/providers in relation to our insurance policies;

-- entities who may purchase (or who may be interested in purchasing) any interest in the business we conduct, and entities (either credit licensees (credit providers or credit assistance providers) or lead providers) to whom we may sell your personal information for a fee.
-The credit licensees or lead providers may either provide a service to you themselves or on-sell your personal information to others on the same basis as your personal information is sold to them;
+- who are either credit licensees (that is credit providers or credit assistance providers) or lead providers, to whom we may provide your personal information for a fee.
+The credit licensees or lead providers may either provide a service to you themselves or on-sell your personal information to others on the same basis as your personal information is sold to them, or

 - search agents and search system providers in relation to your residential information and other information in order to contact you, and

 - real estate agents and others to enable us to be advised of your current residential and other information held by them;

 Prior to disclosing any of your personal information to another person or organisation, we will take all reasonable steps to satisfy ourselves that: